 Editing the layout of the popupIf you want to change the fields that appear in the "Add Contact record" popup, simply navigate to Contacts - All Contacts, click Tools - Edit layout, and edit the fields in the detail panel.
 The layout of the detail panel is what is used in the popup.
 Similarly, to edit the layout of the "Add Account record" popup, edit the layout of the detail panel of the Account object.

 Adding a PaymentWhen creating a batch item, you can either create a brand new Opportunity entry for the item, or associate it with an existing pending Opportunity for the donor you have selected.
 When you select a donor, the batch tool automatically finds any pending gifts from that donor and displays them in a popup, so that you can select one of them to pay off, as in the animation below (click the image to replay the animation).
+When you select a pending gift to pay off, you'll note that the Opportunity Campaign, Close Date, and Amount field pre-fill with the existing values from that Opportunity.
+This allows you to confirm the correct Opportunity details on the Batch Entry Screen before saving the entry.
+At this time, custom Opportunity fields will not pre-fill from that payment's opportunity.
 Some things to note here: